Client recipes

 openapi.yaml, src/routes/**API Reference doceditDocument

-These patterns are specific to YOUR repo.
-When OpenCode's agent changes files matching a pattern, it knows which Stable Baseline document to update — and does so automatically using the MCP tools.
+These patterns are specific to your repo.
+When OpenCode's agent changes files matching a pattern, it knows which Stable Baseline document to update — and does so automatically via the MCP tools.

-AGENTS.md is the cross-IDE standard (Linux Foundation / Agentic AI Foundation).
+AGENTS.md is the Linux Foundation / Agentic AI Foundation standard.
 It works in OpenCode, Cursor, VS Code Copilot, Claude Code, Windsurf, Zed, Warp, Roo Code, Aider, and 15+ other tools.
 Switch IDEs and the auto-sync rules follow.

 your-project/